 TGaz Editor: Change the text in (@11/714r0 P94L47) (@D1.0 P82L48) as follows:

-If the STA in which dot11TriggerBasedRangingRespImplemented or dot11NonTriggerBasedRangingRespImplemented is true supports
+If the STA in which dot11TriggerBasedRangingRespImplemented, dot11NonTriggerBasedRangingRespImplemented, dot11PassiveLocationRangingInitiatorActivated, or dot11PassiveLocationRangingResponderActivated is true supports:

 (g) Phase Shift Feedback, it shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1.
 Otherwise it shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 0.